apollo

 About Bupropion

 Bupropion is used in the treatment of depression.
-It’s also used to help people stop smoking.
-Depression is a mood disorder that affects day to day life of a person.
-A person may have symptoms such as feeling sad or feeling lost and might have mood swings.
+It is also used to help people stop smoking.
+Depression is a mood disorder that affects a person's day-to-day life.

-Bupropion contains Bupropion, which is used to treat depression.
-It works by increasing the level of a chemical messenger (serotonin) in the brain responsible for improving mood and physical symptoms of depression.
+Bupropion contains Bupropion, which works by increasing the level of a chemical messenger (serotonin) in the brain responsible for improving mood and physical symptoms of depression.
 Hence, it helps to improve mood.

 Uses of Bupropion